Col Chewang Rinchen Setu: India's highest altitude all-weather permanent bridge in eastern Ladakh

-Col Chewang Rinchen Setu inaugurated on Monday by Defence Minister Rajnath Singh is India's highest altitude all-weather permanent bridge, located in eastern Ladakh at nearly 45 km from the country's border with China.
-After opening the bridge, Singh reiterated the government's commitment to bolster border infrastructure to effectively deal with any threats the country might face.
+Col Chewang Rinchen Setu inaugurated by Defence Minister Rajnath Singh is India's highest altitude all-weather permanent bridge, located in eastern Ladakh at nearly 45 km from the country's border with China.
+After opening the bridge on Monday, Singh reiterated the government's commitment to bolster border infrastructure to effectively deal with any threats the country might face.

 The bridge's superstructure is called 'Extra Wide Bailey Bridge' and its has 10 spans of 140 ft each and its width is 4.25 m, said senior officials of the Border Roads Organisation which built it in 15 months.
 It will reduce time of travel by nearly half.
 "It is matter of great pride that we are dedicating this bridge to the nation, situated in one of the strategic locations of the country, closer to the border with China.
 And, I pay my respects to Col Chewang Rinchen, after whom the bridge has been named," Singh said in his address at the event.